I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 Version 2.0, January 2004

-The repository as a whole uses a dual Apache 2.0 + MIT license, with the top-level LICENSE explicitly stating: "Apache-2.0 applies to all code in the repository except the services/ui/ directory.
+Incidentally, the repository as a whole is dual-licensed under Apache 2.0 + MIT, with the top-level LICENSE explicitly stating: "Apache-2.0 applies to all code in the repository except the services/ui/ directory.
 MIT applies to the original code under the services/ui/ directory."
-Since this article covers services/agent, Apache 2.0 applies.
+Since this article covers services/agent, it falls under Apache 2.0.

 Build Command